Skip to content

 Find malware variants with fuzzy hashing

-Step 1: Hash the known malware samples
+Hash known malware samples:

 blazehash -r /samples/known -c blake3,ssdeep -o known-malware.hash